akennardi/Semantic-Parsing/README.md

 **Experiments**

+The code can be retrieved from ANU Gitlab from [here](https://gitlab.cecs.anu.edu.au/u6340513/semantic-parsing)

 All the pre-processing step and experiments are stored in `Experiment` Folder.
 Therefore, the code should be run from this folder